jumpyvi/ViOS/README.md

 ### Changes:
 - Ptyxis replaced by Ghostty
 - All system-wide gnome extensions removed
-- Branding set to UBlue/BootC instead of Bluefin
+- Branding set to UBlue/BootC instead of Bluefin (GDM logo by furtivetardigrade and the Bluefin community)
-- NordVPN added (will be removed soon)
+- Use the LTS cachyOS kernel

 ## Gaming
 > ghcr.io/jumpyvi/vios-gaming